whoisdon/donkeyguide/src/guide/advanced-implementation.md

 ## Adding `Utilities`

-The `Util` folder in our project serves a clear and valuable purpose.
+The `Utils` folder in our project serves a clear and valuable purpose.
 It acts as a central repository for all our auxiliary functions and utilities.
 These functions are thoughtfully organized and maintained here to enhance development efficiency, code reuse, and simplified maintenance

 In our Visual Studio Code, we will create a new folder within the `src` directory.
-This folder will be named `Util`.
+This folder will be named `Utils`.

 ### Custom logging

-Alright, with the `Util` folder created, why don't we add a distinct logging system?
+Alright, with the `Utils` folder created, why don't we add a distinct logging system?
 It will be better to differentiate each action that our structure performs with meaningful colors and clear naming.

 So, here we go.
 Inside our `Utils` folder, we will create a subfolder named `Function` with a file named `getColors.js` to customize our logs.